thebracket/cpumap-pping/README.md

 ## What I'm not trying to do (yet)

-I'm not trying to save the world, just save the projects I'm directly involved in:
+I'm not trying to save the world, just help the projects I'm directly involved in:

 *  A unified system for chaining these systems and not duplicating data would be awesome, but is outside of my current scope.
 * I don't really want to create a nifty plugin system, yet.
 With the size limits of BPF programs, I'm not even sure if that's possible.